-One approach is to do school-boy long division, a scheme identical to successive subtraction for base 2 arithmetic[8].
+One approach is to do school-boy long division, a scheme identical to successive subtraction for base 2 arithmetic [Goldberg 1990].
 The procedure is straightforward.
 To compute B/A, we initialize a remainder to R = 0.
-Then, for each bit we do the following steps:
+Let S be a shift register containing R concatenated with B. Then, for each bit we do the following steps:

-- 1. Shift R concatenated with B left one bit so that the high order bit of B becomes the low order bit of R. - 2.
-Subtract A from from R. - 3.
-If the result is negative, set the low order bit of B to zero; otherwise set it to 1.

-4. If the result of the subtraction is negative, add A to R.
+- (1) Shift S left one bit so that the high order bit of B becomes the low order bit of R. - (2) Subtract A from from the R part of S. - (3) If the result is negative, set the low order bit of the B part of S to zero; otherwise set it to 1. - (4) If the result of the subtraction is negative, add A to the R part of S.